What is Chinoiserie and why the fascination?

 What is Chinoiserie and it is still loved today?

-Because chinoiserie design is very beautiful, detailed and as timeless as it is interesting, with little scenes that tell a story.
+Chinoiserie design is very beautiful, detailed and as timeless as it is interesting, with little scenes that tell a story.
 It has movement and depth, it can be colourful and engaging to the eye and can it can be adapted to both formal and informal interiors.
-From a design perspective, it brings colour and interest in to a more modern interior and while maximalist in nature, it can be paired back to give it a modern twist.
+From a design perspective, it introduces colour and interest to a more modern interior and while maximalist in nature, it can be paired back to provide a modern twist.
 Chinoiserie is surprisingly versatile and can integrate with traditional or modern styles, all that is required is a keen eye to achieve the right balance and scale.
 Some examples below:

 One of our favourite chinoiserie wallpaper suppliers and producers, and surely one of the finest in the world, has to be the beautiful DeGournay.